Addons

 }

-where the user should be redirected to after successful authorization (only URL path, will be prefixed with app domain).
-Multiple ones can be provided, separated with comma (eg."/auth/login, app.immich:/"
+loginRedirectUriwhere the user should be redirected to after successful authorization (only URL path, will be prefixed with app domain).
+Multiple ones can be provided, separated with comma (eg."/auth/login, app.immich:/").logoutRedirectUriwhere the user should be redirected to after successful logout (only URL path, will be prefixed with app domain)tokenSignatureAlgorithmcan be either "RS256" or "EdDSA"

 Exported environment variables: